MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 The `FinishedLaunching` method performs the following tasks:

 - Xamarin.Forms is initialized by calling the `Forms.Init` method.
+- A new `Xamarin.Forms.Application` is object is created, and its application-level resource dictionary is set to a `ResourceDictionary` that's defined in XAML.
 - A reference to the `AppDelegate` class is stored in the `static` `Instance` field.
 This is to provide a mechanism for other classes to call methods defined in the `AppDelegate` class.
 - The `UIWindow`, which is the main container for views in native iOS applications, is created.
 - The `FolderPath` property is initialized to a path on the device where note data will be stored.
-- The `NotesPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `UIViewController` using the `CreateViewController` extension method.
+- A `NotesPage` object is created, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, and its parent is set to the previously created `Xamarin.Forms.Application` object.
+- The `NotesPage` object is converted to a `UIViewController` using the `CreateViewController` extension method.
 - The `Title` property of the `UIViewController` is set, which will be displayed on the `UINavigationBar`.
 - A `AppNavigationController` is created for managing hierarchical navigation.
 This is a custom navigation controller class, which derives from `UINavigationController`.
 The `AppNavigationController` object manages a stack of view controllers, and the `UIViewController` passed into the constructor will be presented initially when the `AppNavigationController` is loaded.
 - The `AppNavigationController` object is set as the top-level `UIViewController` for the `UIWindow`, and the `UIWindow` is set as the key window for the application and is made visible.
+- The `Parent` property of the `NotesPage` object is set to `null`, to prevent a memory leak.

 Once the `FinishedLaunching` method has executed, the UI defined in the Xamarin.Forms `NotesPage` class will be displayed, as shown in the following screenshot:

 [![Screenshot shows a Notes screen on a mobile device.](native-forms-images/ios-notespage.png "Xamarin.iOS app with a XAML UI")](native-forms-images/ios-notespage-large.png#lightbox "Xamarin.iOS app with a XAML UI")

+> [!IMPORTANT]
+> All [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived pages can consume resources defined in the application-level `ResourceDictionary`, provided that the `Parent` property of the page is set to the `Application` object.

 Interacting with the UI, for example by tapping on the **+** [`Button`](xref:Xamarin.Forms.Button), will result in the following event handler in the `NotesPage` code-behind executing: